9145vireak/vipmembers/README.txt

-Bot with OCR + VIP Join Button.
+Bot with ABA Pay and VIP button (no OCR).
 Deploy as background worker.
-Build: pip install -r requirements.txt
-Run: python main.py